-Rebecca Carrai: The IKEA House: an alternative perspective on modern domestic space through commercial home models
+Rebecca Carrai: The IKEA Home.
+A counter-history on domestic space

 PhD student working on this project: Rebecca Carrai